skadistats/clarity-examples/README.md

 you can run it with

-	java -jar target/info.jar replay.dem
+	java -jar target/info.one-jar.jar replay.dem

 ## Send table inspection

-Dota2 is a game made with the Source engine from Valve.
+Dota 2 is a game made with the Source engine from Valve.
 Source manages a set of networked entities which exist on the server and are propagated to the client.
 A lot of stuff you see in a dota match is a networked entity, for example the heros, creeps and buildings, but also statistical information about the game, like the current game time, scoreboard, etc. You can find some information about networked entities in the